Nigel Randell Evans: Biography

 He subsequently made over forty social documentaries, including Silent Minority (1981), which received national attention in the United Kingdom with its exposure of the neglect and abuse of patients in British mental hospitals.

 When Channel 4 was launched in 1982, as the fourth national television service in the United Kingdom, joining the two public BBC channels and commercial network ITV, his film ‘Walter’, directed by Stephen Frears and starring Ian McKellen, was the feature film on its inaugural night.
 His film of 1983, The Skin Horse, a film essay exploring the sexual and emotional needs of people with a disability, won Channel 4 its first Royal Television Society Award.

-The film's other awards include the George Foster Peabody Broadcasting Award from the University of Georgia.
+The film's other awards include the Peabody Awards from the University of Georgia.
 He was commissioned by Channel Four to make its first documentary drama in sign language, Pictures in the Mind, in April 1987,.